 Have your say on a new political map for Harlow District Council

 The Commission is the independent body that draws these boundaries.
-It is reviewing Harlow to make sure councillors represent about the same number of electors, and that ward arrangements help the council work effectively.
-It wants to be sure that its proposals reflect community ties and identities.
+It is reviewing Harlow to make sure councillors will represent about the same number of electors, and that ward arrangements will help the council work effectively.

 Launching the consultation Professor Colin Mellors, Chair of the Commission, said: